← Back to Collection

 Description and research notes

-This 1949 100 Yuan Red Ship unnumbered alignment trial from the People's Bank of China belongs to the production history of the First Series Renminbi, the founding paper-money issue of the early People's Republic of China.
-The issued Red Ship note is cataloged as Pick 831b, while this piece is Pick Unlisted because it survives outside the finished note format: unnumbered, untrimmed, with printer guide marks, and with earlier 100 Yuan production layers visible beneath the later 1949 Red Ship impressions.
+This 1949 100 Yuan Red Ship alignment trial from the People's Bank of China belongs to the production history of the First Series Renminbi, the founding paper-money issue of the early People's Republic of China.
+The issued Red Ship note is cataloged as Pick 831b, while this piece is Pick Unlisted because it survives in an unfinished production-stage format, without serial numbers or final trimming and with oversized margins and printer guide marks.

-The margin guide marks support the same reading.
-The face margin shows red and orange registration marks matching the Red Ship face colors.
-The reverse margin preserves red, yellow-brown, and blue registration marks, matching the reverse-side color structure and the exposed blue 100-denomination underlayer.
-The blue guide marks indicate that the blue layer was a deliberate printed pass, not accidental staining or later discoloration.
+The margin marks provide further evidence of the printing sequence.
+The face preserves red and orange registration marks corresponding to the Red Ship face colors.
+The reverse shows red, yellow-brown, and blue marks corresponding to the reverse printing and the exposed blue underlayer.

 Actions